The Hans Beekhuyzen Channel

 "Sound quality" stage: 100.5 Thd+n a weighted 1Khz, this board has been optimized for sound quality.
 While sacrificing some thd+n numbers we found the subjective experience to be, in a word, closer to analog sound.

 The difference between the output stages depend on your system and your personal preference.
-Our preference is for “sound quality” output stage.
+We really like both.

 Copyright © Allo.com - All Rights Reserved